ERASMUS MOBILITY CONSORTIUM CALL FOR APPLICATIONS ERASMUS STUDENT MOBILITY FOR PLACEMENT (TRAINEESHIP/INTERNSHIP)

 WHEN CAN I DO MY TRAINEESHIP?

-This is a call for application to the Erasmus Student Mobility for Placement.
-Placement activities must be completed until December 2nd, 2019.
+This is a call for application to Erasmus Student Mobility for Placement.
+Placement activities must be completed until September 31st, 2020.

-- Associate’s (Vocational Schools) and undergraduate degree students are required to have a minimum GPA of 20 out of 4.00; graduate students are required to have a minimum GPA of 2.50 out of 4.00.
+- Associate’s degree and undergraduate degree students are required to have a minimum GPA of 2.20 out of 4.00; graduate students are required to have a minimum GPA of 2.50 out of 4.00.

 - In case any student has already taken part in Erasmus+ mobility activities during his/her regular period of education, s/he shall not participate in a mobility activity lasting more than 12 months (For instance, if student has already participated in an Erasmus+ learning mobility of 9 months, his/her application to a student mobility expected to last 4 and a half month shall not be approved.
 However, such students are allowed to attend 3-month placement mobility).